agnivade/claude-booster/README.md

 # Claude Booster

-A sophisticated HTTP reverse proxy for Anthropic's Claude API with advanced request manipulation, caching, and templating capabilities.
+A faster, cheaper and more tunable Claude Code.

 ## Features